 The SCTAPPG holds regular meetings and campaigns on a number of vital issues including patient experience, educating health professionals and developing clinical networks.

-The Secretariat to the All Party Parliamentary Group on SCTAPPG is provided by The Sickle Cell Society and U.K. Thalassaemia Society.
+The Secretariat to the All Party Parliamentary Group on SCTAPPG is provided by the Sickle Cell Society.